Skip to main content

 Lent Challenge Disciplines

-1. Lent Reading and Reflection
+1. Read Easter Reading & Reflection

 Frequently Asked Questions

-Can Protestants do Lent?
+Can Protestants do Easter 50?

 Yes.
 All our programs are spiritual exercises for men based on prayer, asceticism, and fraternity and rooted in the traditions of the early Church.
 All men are welcome.
 More and more Protestant, Evangelical, and other non-Catholic, Christian participants continue to find the spiritual exercise to be very fruitful for their freedom and relationship with Christ every year.